OlivierLDff/NetUdp/Readme.md

 #### Disable Input

 By default, if internal socket is bounded to an interface with a port, the `Worker` will receive incoming datagram.
-To avoid receiving those datagram inside `Server`, call `setInputEnabled(false)`.
+To avoid receiving those datagram inside `Socket`, call `setInputEnabled(false)`.

 #### Multicast group